Zizzamia/perfume.js/README.md

 ### First Paint ([FP](https://medium.com/@zizzamia/first-contentful-paint-with-a-touch-of-perfume-js-cd11dfd2e18f))

-**FP** is the exact time the browser renders anything as visually different from what was on the screen before navigation, e.g. a background change after a long blank white screen time.
+**FP** is the exact time taken for the browser to render anything as visually different from what was on the screen before navigation, e.g. a background change after a long blank white screen time.

 First Paint is run by default.